 How UCSC Silicon Valley Secured Their Workflow’s Data

-UCSC Silicon Valley built a greenfield video production workflow to support UC Scout, the University of California’s online learning program that gives high school students access to the advanced courses they need to be eligible and competitive for college.
-Three teams of editors, producers, graphic designers, and animation artists—a total of 22 creative professionals—needed to share files and collaborate effectively, and digital asset manager Sara Brylowski was tasked with building and managing their workflow.
+UCSC Silicon Valley built a greenfield video production workflow to support UC Scout, a University of California online learning program that gives high school students access to the advanced courses they need to be eligible and competitive for college.
+Three teams of editors, producers, graphic designers, and animation artists—a total of 22 creative professionals—needed to share files and collaborate effectively, and Digital Asset Manager, Sara Brylowski, was tasked with building and managing their workflow.

-To find out exactly how Brylowski and her team addressed these challenges and more, read the full case study on UC Scout at UCSC Silicon Valley and learn how their new workflow enables them to concentrate on creating videos, not managing storage.
+To find out exactly how Brylowski and her team solved their challenges and more, read the full case study on UC Scout at UCSC Silicon Valley and learn how their new workflow enables them to concentrate on creating videos, not managing storage.

 Looking for storage to fit your backup or archive workflows?
 Backblaze B2 Cloud Storage is simple to use, always active, and workflow friendly.